-All expenditure and fundraising contracted to in the course of organising, marketing and delivering your activities as a Local must be made in the name of individuals involved in your group.
-Take One Action does not undertake any liability to make good on any costs or debts incurred by your Local, and you should therefore avoid making financial commitments to venues etc. that you cannot cover out of pocket (i.e. regardless of whether you secure sponsorship or sell tickets).
+All expenditure and fundraising contracted to in the course of organising, marketing and delivering your activities as a Film Club must be made in the name of individuals involved in your group.
+Take One Action does not undertake any liability to make good on any costs or debts incurred by your Film Club, and you should therefore avoid making financial commitments to venues etc. that you cannot cover out of pocket (i.e. regardless of whether you secure sponsorship or sell tickets).

-In any case, we require that you keep a record of all income and expenditure for your Local’s activity using a simple Financial Reporting tool.
+In any case, we require that you keep a record of all income and expenditure for your Film Club’s activity using a simple Financial Reporting tool.
 Income includes event ticket sales or donations and any grants or sponsorship you raise to support your activity.
-Your annual Locals’ membership fee may be included as expenditure.
+Your Film Clubs’ membership fee may be included as expenditure.

 You may charge a ticket price for people to attend the screening, at your discretion, provided that admission remains accessible to as wide an audience as possible.

 Any income which would normally be described as “reserved” funds (i.e. money received from funders or sponsors given to you under agreement that the whole amount be spent directly on your Festival/Season activities) must be noted as such in the Financial Reporting tool, and any such unspent funds must be returned by you to such funders or sponsors after your event.